 That means customers should be able to start quickly, test their workload, and then move toward the right production licensing path if the workload becomes important.
 It also means we should speak clearly about what is included, what is separate, and what needs to be reviewed before production use.

 Raff supports Windows Server environments for customers who need RDP access, administrator control, business application hosting, development environments, and Windows-based workloads.
-For customers evaluating Windows infrastructure, the natural first step is our Windows VM product page.
+A Raff Windows VM is most relevant when the workload requires Windows Server, Remote Desktop, IIS, .NET, MSSQL planning, or Windows-only software.

 The shorter version is this: testing should be easy, production should be clear, and licensing should not be vague.